GA4 Scopes: Understanding Data View Level – Traffic and Event Attribution

 User-scoped dimensions remain consistent even when the user returned to the site through Paid ad.

 As mentioned previously, GA4 does not split sessions when a user interacts with multiple sources.
+So we need to distinguish 2 scenarios:

 1. The user interacted with the paid ad within the same session.